ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 Public colleges and universities receive funding from the state government.
 Public, state schools can offer lower tuition for students who meet the requirements for in-state residency.

-Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
-Be sure to confirm your state's requirements for in-state residency.
-Each state has different requirements to qualify as in-state resident.
-In many states, students must have lived in the state for 12 months before starting school to qualify for in-state tuition.
-There may be other criteria too, depending on the state you and your parents currently live in.
+Choosing a college where you qualify for in-state residency can cut the cost of college tuition.
+Be sure to confirm your state's guidelines for how to qualify for as an in-state resident.
+Every state has its own rules about what makes someone eligible for in-state tuition.
+Most states require students to have resided in the state for a certain period of time before qualifying.
+There may be additional requirements as well, depending on where you live.

 Explore other Washington colleges

-Western Washington College of Education has the same tuition for international students as for those from out of state.
+Western Washington University has the same tuition for international students as for those from out of state.

 International students without financial need may be eligible for merit-based institutional scholarships.